OCA/reporting-engine/report_latex/readme/DESCRIPTION.md

-Provides a Latex reports for Odoo.
+Provides Latex reports for Odoo.

 Features:
 - Syntax highlighting for Latex in the Ace code editor.